lordlinda/BasketBall-Player/README.md

 ## Getting Started

-Open it in your code editor of Choice npm run start
+- Open it in your code editor of Choice
+- npm install
+- npm run start